kign/c4wa/etc/doc/language.md

 ### stack arrays

 You can bypass manual memory allocation by using stack.
-When you declare a stack array, `type variable[size]`.
+Variable-length arrays are supported:
-Variable-length arrays are supported: `size` doesn't have to be a compile-time constant, it could be any valid integer expression, subject to the limit imposed by allocated stack space.
+When you declare an array, `type variable[size]`, `size` doesn't have to be a compile-time constant, it could be any valid integer expression, subject to the limit imposed by allocated stack space.

 For example, if you need to allocate integer array of size `N` and fill it in with consecutive numbers `0 ...
 N-1`,